Should You Put Salt in Your Coffee?

 Many people like to add a little bit of sugar or cream in their coffee first thing in the morning.
 But did you know that there are people who add salt instead?

 Salted coffee recently became a trend again, and many people wonder if it benefits the beverage in any way.
 As it turns out, salted coffee indeed has some benefits.
+If you’re here because you want low acid coffee, read this article instead.

 In this article, we will explain why you should try to put salt in your coffee too.